 Not only will these items cause your compost to stink, they will also attract rodents and other nighttime critters that will dig through your backyard compost pile looking for the meat.
 And if you compost diseased plants or bug infested plants, the diseases and bugs can survive the composting process and be even more prolific the following year.

 There are two things I could compost that I personally don’t.
-I don’t include peach pits or corn husks since they seem to take forever to break down.
+I don’t include peach pits or corn cobs since they seem to take forever to break down.
 I still have peach pits in my garden from compost I made years ago.
 They aren’t hurting anything but it can be annoying to dig up a peach pit when I am planting something.
 (They are hard!)

 Maintaining a backyard compost pile doesn’t require much time or effort.
 The compost ingredients will decompose without any help.
 However, to speed things up, you should stir your compost occasionally.
 If you have added lots of brown ingredients, you may need to water it every so often as well.
-Keeping adding to the compost bin as you get additional scraps.

 When you are ready to use your compost you have two options: Sift the compost or start a new compost pile.
 The easiest way is about 3 months before you want to use your compost, stop adding to that pile and start a new one.
 Keep stirring the old pile until it is finished.
 Keep in mind that what starts out as a mountain of debris will break down to just a small amount of compost.